WCSCourses/Helminths_2021/manuals/module_4_project_intro/module_4_project_introduction.md

 **Key questions**
 -	What are the key differences between female and male adult worms?
--	What are the key differences between female and male adult schistosomules?
+-	What are the key differences between female and male schistosomules?
 -	Challenge question 1: Are there any changes that unique to either male or female?
 -	Challenge question 2: These RNA-seq data came from different studies, is it ok to analyse them together?